 - Monitoring your website for changes will be much easier too

-The advantage of hiring a web designer who knows SEO is important
+The advantage of hiring a web designer who understands SEO

 This article isn’t intended to put you off hiring a web designer for your project.
 There are many excellent designers who create fantastic websites with great user experiences too.
 They have experience and work well with developers and SEO consultants on a regular basis.
 When you find a web designer who also codes and has up to date experience in SEO you will save money in the long term.
 Even if the initial outlay is a bit more than you may have originally budgeted for.